Privacy

 • profile information, including products and services you like, or times you prefer to visit us; and

-• other personal information you choose to provide us when you interact with us (including through social media).
+• other personal information you choose to provide us when you interact with us (including through social media and call centers).

 We may use automated technology to collect information from your computer system or mobile device when you visit our restaurants, use our online services, or in-restaurant technology.
 Automated technology may include cookies, local shared objects, and web beacons.
 There is more information below about cookies and other technologies in Section 6.